milep/puppet-rails-dev/README.md

 Nginx server is listening in the port 3000 and the upstream server is configured to the port 3030.

-Open your browser to the location: http://<your vm ip>:3000 to see if everything is working.
+Open your browser to the location: http://your_vm_ip:3000 to see if everything is working.